Play Live Radio

 Team home bases

-Renton will be home base for the Belgian soccer team during the World Cup games.
-The Royal Belgian Football Association will train at the Seattle Sounder's facility there during the tournament.
+Renton is the home base for the Belgian soccer team during the World Cup games.
+The Royal Belgian Football Association is training at the Seattle Sounders' facility there during the tournament.

-Belgium plays in Seattle's 1st match of the World Cup on June 15 against Egypt.
-That country will be based in Spokane for the tournament.
+Belgium played in Seattle's first match of the World Cup on June 15 against Egypt, which ended in a draw.
+Egypt is based in Spokane for the tournament.
 Both teams also have games in Vancouver, B.C.

 Transportation and traffic